A Road to Hana tour experience

 Diverse Maui Birdwatching on the Road to Hana

 This is an exclusive alternative to the popular Unique Road to Hana tour, but with a birdwatching twist.
-Maui island is a bird lovers’ paradise with a great variety of shorebirds, Great Frigate Birds, and White-tail Tropicbirds to be encountered on the Road to Hana.
+You will experience all the breathtaking beauty of the famous Road to Hana, while your expert Hawaiian Birdwatching guide helps you spot a variety of birds along the way, such as Great Frigate Birds, and White-tail Tropicbirds.
 We’ll stop to look for Hawaiian Stilts and Coots, Wandering Tattlers, Hawaiian Black Noddies, Red-crested Cardinals, and maybe Melodious Laughing-thrush too.
-Your expert guide will help you to spot and identify different birds and inform you on their habitats.
+This tour is just as enjoyable for the non-birders in the family, as we’ll still hit all the highlights of the Road to Hana.

 - $945 for 1-2 pax